Like most businesses, marketing agencies have become much more vulnerable to hackers, scammers and cyber criminals over the past few years.

 Your marketing agency’s assets are key to your success.
 Keeping these assets secure with the right practices will be essential, especially as cyber crime becomes more common.

-Know What Assets You Need to Protect
+Know What Assets You Need to Protect from your Marketing Agency

 You can only protect the assets that you know exist.
 Keeping track of your marketing agency’s assets can both help your business stay organized and make it easier to protect key digital resources.

 These are some of the most common digital assets that a marketing agency will have:

 - Any type of video content, like explainers or livestream recordings